 Graceful Wind is a residential therapy center for teens struggling with drug abuse.
-The lodge’s website gushes psychobabble such as “addiction recovery" and "comprehensive distraction removal.”
+The lodge’s website guarantees "comprehensive distraction removal" and "dependence recovery."

-But the mountainside retreat does help her get away from her mother, who can’t even look at her since her father left, and her friends, who glare at her from across the cafeteria, as if she’s the one who betrayed them.
+The mountainside retreat does provide a needed escape from her mother, who can’t even look at her since her father left, and her friends, who glare at her from across the cafeteria, as if she’s the one who betrayed them.
 And most of all, she needs to escape the memory of that tragic night six months ago, when everything changed.

-Once on the mountain, Alice has new problems, like Micah, the delinquent who studies her with swimming dark eyes, until it feels like he can see through all the secrets she’s guarding.
-And Lily, who hasn’t spoken since her mother killed herself.
-And Jack, who Alice feels like she can actually talk to, despite his sordid past as a priest, and current position as counselor at Graceful Wind.
+Once on the mountain, Alice faces new problems.
+Micah, the delinquent who studies her with swimming dark eyes, seems to see through all the secrets she’s guarding.
+Fragile Lily hasn’t spoken since her mother killed herself, and seems to be leaning on Alice for support.
+And Jack, a counselor with a sordid past, wants Alice to talk about the things that haunt her.